Obituary: Darthea “Darcy” Crocker (Chandler) Marentette

 Darcy retired from the City of Eugene in 1992, later serving part-time as a consultant.
 She made lifelong friendships during her years working for the city government, to which she brought her warmth and humor.
 Other friendships were forged at the Eugene Public Library Board, the Fairmount Neighbors Association, and the League of Women Voters.

-Darcy’s life was irrevocably changed in 2007 when David died, following a fall while restoring a vintage steam locomotive in Portland, Ore.
+Darcy’s life was irrevocably changed in 2007, when David died following a fall while restoring a vintage steam locomotive in Portland, Ore.
 After that tragedy, she volunteered at a soup kitchen, took aqua aerobics classes, and spent time with both old and new friends.
-But the desire to move closer to her siblings and their families, to her children, and to her four young grandchildren, led Darcy to make the difficult decision to leave Eugene, Ore.
-She moved to Bath to live year-round in Maine in the Spring of 2017.
+But the desire to move closer to her siblings and their families, to her children, and to her four young grandchildren, led Darcy to make the difficult decision to leave Eugene.
+She moved to Bath to live year-round in Maine in the spring of 2017.

 Watching Darcy comfort her children, her grandchildren, and other adults, one could witness a genuine sense of compassion and a desire in her to make the situation right, beginning with a good laugh.
 Her children’s friends remarked feeling safe at Darcy’s home, regardless of the uncertainty that they may have felt at their own homes.
 She served as a splendid confidante to her grandchildren as well as to her children.